Velocidex/velociraptor-docs/content/docs/deployment/troubleshooting/_index.md

 deployment issues.

-If the client does not appear to properly connect to the server, the first thing is to run it manually (using the `velociraptor client -v` command):
+If the client does not appear to properly connect to the server, the first thing is to run it manually (using the `velociraptor --config client.config.yaml client -v` command):

 ![Running the client manually](1TOeyrCcX69mtUdO8E4ZK9g.png)